ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 You can now add custom tooltips to provide more information for the users when they hover over, focus on, or tap an element.
 For more information see [Add tooltips](../guide/extending/extending_back_office.md#add-tooltips)

+### Thumbnails

+The new thumbnails API allows you to easily choose an image for each content.
+For more information see [Extending thumbnails](../guide/extending/extending_thumbnails.md )

 ## Other changes

 ### Universal Discovery Widget